CagoThaPlug/stock-exchange/README.md

 - Educational use only — this app does not provide financial advice

+## Deploying to Cloudflare Pages

+This repo is configured for Cloudflare Pages with Pages Functions.

+- Build command: `npm run cf:build` (uses `@cloudflare/next-on-pages`)
+- Output directory: `.vercel/output/static`
+- Functions directory: `functions/` (auto-detected by Pages)
+- Config: `wrangler.toml` (includes `nodejs_compat`)

+Environment variables to set on Pages (Project → Settings → Variables):
+- `GROQ_API_KEY` (required for chat)
+- `HF_TOKEN` or `HUGGINGFACE_API_KEY` (optional for translation)

+Notes:
+- Cloudflare’s runtime does not implement the `cache` field on `fetch` RequestInit.
+Client/server fetches in this repo avoid that field.
+- The app uses same-origin API calls by default via `apiFetch`, so you don’t need a separate API origin.

 ## Development Notes

 - Styling: Tailwind CSS + utility-first components
 - Charts: Recharts (client-side only; small datasets)
 - i18n: lightweight runtime `translate(...)` helper with optional AI translation
 - Linting: ESLint config present; build does not block on lint

+Market data fallbacks:
+- Quotes: enrich with `quoteSummary` when partial.
+- Market cap: approximated as `price × sharesOutstanding` using multiple fundamentals time series when top-level fields are missing.
+- Charts: alternate ranges/intervals tried when primary request returns no points.

 ## Roadmap (post-competition ideas)